-Michael O'Dell (aka ODEE) is president of long-running UK-based Esports organisation Team Dignitas, and manages its professional Esports teams.
+Michael O'Dell (aka ODEE) is general manager of long-running UK-based esports organisation Team Dignitas, and manages its professional esports teams.
 He is a veteran of competitive gaming and a keen supporter of the growing industry.

 Team Dignitas was founded in 2003 having started out in Battlefield 1942, and has grown to produce top sides across multiple titles including League of Legends, CSGO, Heroes of the Storm and more.